 The first time I noticed LeRoy Neiman was during the televised breaks during the 1976 Olympics.
 He was captured on film dressed in a white painter’s jumpsuit.
 He had long shaggy hair, and an extremely large mustache.
 I was always attracted to art and painting, oil painting was my favorite.
 So I paid attention to this flamboyant character creating an image on canvas before my eyes.
 When completed, it was a mural of the Olympics.
 It seemed an effortless action by this seemingly “self assured” gentleman.
 His ability and ease is what gave him the opening to become the official artist for five Olympiads.

-Over the past 50 years, LeRoy Neiman has paid his dues.
-He has been constantly creative, and has certainly put his entire being into becoming “The Artist”.
-His signature cigar and unique mustache puts him into a lifetime role which he has both created and directed.
-He is now receiving continuous ovations for his achievements.
+Over the span of his career, LeRoy Neiman paid his dues.
+He was constantly creative, and certainly put his entire being into becoming “The Artist”.
+His signature cigar and unique mustache placed him into a lifetime role which he both created and directed.
+He now receives continuous ovations for his achievements.

 Neiman enlisted in the Army during World War II, where he served his time as a cook for the troops.
 While enlisted, he helped create murals and drawings.
 Perhaps his experience as a cook increased his repertoire of subject matter.
 He has done many works that feature people eating, chefs preparing food, restaurants, bars, and cafes.
 Many of the originals he has drawn on actual menus of the restaurant he visited.

-LeRoy also likes depicting the vices that are often male-dominated.
-He loves the exchange between players in the poker game.
-He says he always illustrates one character he calls “The Skull”.
+LeRoy also enjoyed depicting the vices that are often male-dominated.
+He loved the exchange between players in the poker game.
+He said he always illustrated one character he called “The Skull”.
 The skull is the player that has been gambling for days, has mortgaged his home, and given up all things held dear.
-He paints him without feature to depict the idea that he is dead to all things but the game.
-He loves Las Vegas.
-He has been there so often to view a boxing match.
-He has been found in the ring after a match, and usually sits ringside.
-Boxers love him, and he has a large personal collection of boxers he has painted.
+He painted him without feature to depict the idea that he is dead to all things but the game.
+He loved Las Vegas.
+He was there so often to view boxing matches.
+He has been found in the ring after a match, and usually sat ringside.
+Boxers loved him, and he had a large personal collection of boxers he painted.
 During the 1972 Ali-Frazier match, Neiman drew sketches of every round.
 This ended up being a very controversial match where many felt Ali was robbed.
 There was almost a melee after the round.
 The next morning, television had him bring his sketches to illustrate each round.
 This match had been blacked out, so there was no usable camera footage.
 Afterward, he took these sketches and painted the famous large oil showing each round.

-Horseracing has always been a favorite subject matter for LeRoy.
-He attends many of the great races, and often has a personal friendship with many of the owners and jockeys.
-Neiman paints the horse with much of the fire and emotion that he embues many of his female subjects.
-Long legs, wild eyes; you can see it in his depictions.
-LeRoy is often involved with the pre-race ceremony, and often has owners commission a work, which is partly a historical record.
+Horseracing was always favorite subject matter for LeRoy.
+He attended many of the great races, and often had a personal friendship with many of the owners and jockeys.
+Neiman painted horses with much of the fire and emotion that he embued with many of his female subjects: long legs, wild eyes; you can see it in his depictions.
+LeRoy was often involved with the pre-race ceremony, and often had owners commission a work, which is partly a historical record.

 Some of the biographies of his work and person mention the artists that have influenced him in style, color, light and perspective.
-It is quite obvious that he has the same ability as the other greats.
-In addition, “life as art” has been a big influence as with some of his greatest artistic influences.
-I know from reading the life biography of Picasso, I can see what I feel are similar attitudes toward life also seen in Neiman.
-Growing up on the streets has also formed some of his lifelong approaches to art.
-He has perseverance, personality, and his execution of color, brushstroke and ability to capture the essence of his subject on canvas.
-He takes his brush to detail the saunter of the football player exiting the football field after a touchdown, the blood flying after a crushing punch by a boxer, the knowing looks from the older patron and the seemingly innocent approach by the cigarette girl.
-I could go on and on… and yet, LeRoy is also mellowed by the family experience.
-He often comments how great it is for people to be happily married for a long time.
-He speaks fondly and with respect of my large family and is always interested in how they are progressing.
+It is quite obvious that he had the same ability as the other greats.
+In addition, “life as art” was a big influence as with some of his greatest artistic influences.
+I know from reading the life biography of Picasso; I can see what I feel are similar attitudes toward life also seen in Neiman.
+Growing up on the streets also formed some of his lifelong approaches to art.
+He had perseverance, personality, and his execution of color, brushstroke, and the ability to capture the essence of his subject on canvas.
+He used his brush to detail the saunter of a football player exiting the football field after a touchdown; the blood flying after a crushing punch by a boxer; the knowing looks from the older patron; and the seemingly innocent approach by the cigarette girl.
+I could go on and on… and yet, LeRoy was also mellowed by the family experience.
+He often commented how great it is for people to be happily married for a long time.
+He spoke fondly and with respect for my large family and was always interested in how they were progressing.